Cloud-Technology-Solutions/terragrunt-wrapper/README.md

 Export `TERRAGRUNT_SOURCE_UPDATE=true` to track a branch rather than a tag.

+## Building

+The tool uses Poetry to manage its Python configuration.

 ## Notes

 -   Inter-environment dependencies will be processed as normal: this means that